Columbia Engineering Class Day

 - The procession will be led by staff and the senior marshals.

-- You will process in two single-file lines which will split to move down the left and right aisles of Butler Lawn and you should remain standing until after the faculty and stage party are seated.
+- You will process in two single-file lines that will split to move down the left and right aisles of Butler Lawn.
+Remain standing until after the faculty and stage party are seated.

 Your Turn on Stage